It’s no secret that fast sites are going to be more important in 2019. Let’s start with a statement from Google:

 Some of the main poor performance offenders…

-- Hosting infrastructure – weedy servers, not optimised for WordPress (currently our main content management system)
+- Hosting infrastructure – weedy servers, not optimised for WordPress (our most popular content management system)

 - Not using a Content Delivery Network (CDN) to serve content locally to the user